picosonic/teletext_mri/README.md

 img2tt can be built using the Makefile, you then give it an image and it outputsa single 1024 byte Teletext page, which can be concattenated to others to make a set.
 This raw Teletext pages are in the file txmri.

+The BBC Micro assembly code can be built using [beebasm](https://github.com/stardot/beebasm).
+I used Microsoft Visual Studio code for the editing and build/run using the [beeb-vsc](https://github.com/simondotm/beeb-vsc) plugin by [Simon M](https://github.com/simondotm).